allenjromano/dh1-2019/syllabus.md

 ## Instructor Information

-Prof. Allen Romano, Associate Teaching Professor, Program in Interdisciplinary Humanities; Associate Director for Pedagogy and Outreach, Demos Project for Studies in Data Humanitie
+Prof. Allen Romano, Associate Teaching Professor, Program in Interdisciplinary Humanities; Associate Director for Pedagogy and Outreach, Demos Project for Studies in Data Humanities

 contact: aromano at the usual fsu place

 office: Diffenbaugh 434

 office hours: by appointment during regular human working hours.
+I have, in general, blocked off Wednesday afternoons for this purpose.
 Go to http://scheduleonce.com/allenjromano

 ## Schedule